 Upstate New York is much more outdoorsy and tends to draw nature lovers.
 The views of the Appalachian Mountains and the Adirondack Mountains are breathtaking to experience.
 But, upstate isn’t the only beautiful area.
 Western New York borders Lake Ontario, Lake Erie, and Niagara Falls, so there is plenty to see and do.

-New York has so many great places to live, visit and work.
-A few of the best locations for travel nurse assignments are:
+New York has so many great places to live, visit and work as a travel nurse.
+A few of the best locations for travel nursing assignments are:

 - Buffalo: Buffalo is the second largest city in New York and a perfect hub for site seeing.
 The city itself is home to the oldest urban parks systems in the United States as well as several annual festivals.
 It is also the perfect launching point to visit Niagara Falls for a day.